pip-services/pip-services-docs/content/en/net/grpc/clients/grpc_client.md

 ### Constructors

-Creates a new instance of the grpc client.
+Creates a new instance of the gRPC client.

 > `public` GrpcClient(string name = null)